Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 > 💡 Planning to upgrade from 1.8.x?
 See the full migration guide at [/news/migration/200](/news/migration/200).

 ## New Features

+## Blazorise Analyzer

+Blazorise 2.0 introduces **Blazorise.Analyzers**, a brand-new NuGet package designed to make upgrading and maintaining Blazorise projects safer, faster, and more predictable.
+Once installed, the analyzer automatically inspects your Blazor projects at compile time and detects inconsistencies related to API changes introduced in Blazorise 2.0.
+Instead of discovering breaking changes at runtime, developers now get immediate feedback directly in their IDE and build output.

+The analyzer raises clear and actionable compile-time errors and warnings whenever it detects usage of renamed components, changed parameters, or outdated APIs.
+Each diagnostic includes precise guidance on what has changed and how to update your code to the new component API, significantly reducing guesswork during migration.
+This is especially valuable for larger projects, where manual auditing of components and parameters would otherwise be time-consuming and error-prone.

+By shifting upgrade validation to compile time, Blazorise.Analyzers helps teams adopt Blazorise 2.0 with confidence.
+It acts as a built-in upgrade assistant, ensuring your codebase stays aligned with the latest Blazorise conventions and best practices, while keeping your development workflow smooth and efficient.

 ### Remove .NET6 & .NET7